Tramapap Side Effects

 Generic Name: acetaminophen / tramadol

-Note: This document contains side effect information about acetaminophen / tramadol.
-Some of the dosage forms listed on this page may not apply to the brand name Tramapap.
+Note: This page contains side effects data for the generic drug acetaminophen / tramadol.
+It is possible that some of the dosage forms included below may not apply to the brand name Tramapap.

 For the Consumer